DaveDushi/InstaRecipe/README.md

-Got it!
-Here’s an updated README incorporating `instaloader`:

----

 # InstaRecipe

 InstaRecipe is a web application designed to help users search through and manage their saved Instagram recipes.
 Built with a modern tech stack, it provides an intuitive interface for discovering and organizing recipes using advanced search functionality.